Nature-Based Learning and Community

 -

 As much as possible!
-Weather permitting, most lessons and activities will take place outdoors.
-We have several covered pavilions for rainy days, our large gym, and a large indoor meeting space we’ll use when it’s too cold or unsafe to be outside.
+Weather permitting, lessons and activities will take place outdoors.
+We have several covered pavilions for rainy days, our large gym, and our lovely dining hall we’ll use when it’s too cold or unsafe to be outside.
 Kids should come prepared for all kinds of weather and expect to be outdoors often.
 For those keeping track for the 1000 Hours outside challenge…thats 6 hour to add!

 -